Want to strike fear into the heart of a brand-new online business owner? Ask them how to build a homepage that works for their online business.

 It’s a crucial element in the BUILD stage of Plan & Grow BIG, the method I developed to mentor online business owners.

-In the BUILD stage, you’re focusing on creating a home for your online business.
-Your homepage is the front door entrance to that home, so it’s crucial to get it right.
+In the BUILD stage, you’re focusing on building a home for your online business.
+Your homepage is the front door entrance to that home, so it’s crucial to build a homepage that helps you meet your business goals.

-I’m happy to say that anyone can create a winning homepage.
+I’m happy to say that anyone can build a winning homepage.

 It’s a matter of making sure your page does three essential jobs right.